NearbyShops/Nearby-Shops-Android-app/README.md

 License
 =======

-Copyright (c) 2020 Nearby Shops Commercial License
+Copyright (c) 2020 Nearby Shops Community License

-Commercial Use of our Source Code Must Comply with our Commercial License

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.